SringayKeno/Real_Estate/README.md

 ### Model Selection: Random Forest Regressor

 ##### Why we chose Random Forest Regressor?
-- We first tried to build a Neural Network first but the accuracy rate was zero because our prediction was not binary.
+- We tried to build a Neural Network at first but the accuracy rate was zero because our prediction was not binary.
 - Different from the classifier models, our machine learning model needs to predict a precise home value.
 Therefore, we chose Random Forest 		Regressor.

 ##### How to evaluate our prediction?